Magnolia Plaza Is in Bloom

 Magnolia x brooklynensis ‘Hattie Carthan’

-In years past, BBG played an important role in magnolia breeding and produced a number of significant hybrids.
+In years past, BBG played an important role in magnolia breeding and produced produced a number of significant hybrids.
 In 1968, breeder Evamaria Sperber developed the hybrid group Magnolia x brooklynensis, which was the first successful cross of an Asian and an American magnolia—the mulan and the American cucumber tree (Magnolia acuminata).
 Others have repeated the cross to form new cultivars, but none are more near and dear to BBG's collection than the ones developed here.

 Among them is a late-blooming “Brooklyn yellow,” the 'Hattie Carthan' magnolia (Magnolia x brooklynensis ‘Hattie Carthan’) that was developed here and introduced in 1989.
 A new specimen was just reintroduced to Magnolia Plaza last year.
 Its flowers are a unique greenish yellow with magenta veins running up each of its tepals.
 Watch for it to flower in mid-May, at the same time that its leaves unfurl.
 Its later flowering time makes it much less susceptible to late frosts than precocious bloomers.
 This hybrid’s namesake, Hattie Carthan, was a Bed-Stuy resident and community activist, founder of Magnolia Tree Earth Center in Brooklyn, and onetime BBG Board of Trustees member.
 A more mature specimen can be found just south of the Shakespeare Garden.